 The tech that underpins the biggest cryptocurrency in the world is branching out

-Blockchain is one of the biggest buzz words in the tech industry, but beyond the hype is a seriously disruptive technology.
+It's not all hype, though, as blockchain is a seriously disruptive technology.
 It is a form of distributed ledger technology, made famous because it is the system on which Bitcoin and other cryptocurrencies are built upon.
-But, as we are slowly finding out, there is more to it than just digital money.
+But, as we are slowly beginning to find out, there is more to blockchain than just digital money.

 Similarly, IBM used blockchain as part of a system that can track the origin and ownership of jewellery.
 This was dubbed 'TrustChain' which is a robust system of record that the jewellery industry could use, running from precious metal suppliers through to jewellers.